AztekinLab/MidlineIdentifier/docs/source/index.rst

-.. coolname documentation master file, created by sphinx-quickstart on Mon Apr 15 16:08:49 2024.
+..
+MidlineIdentifier documentation master file, created by sphinx-quickstart on Mon Apr 15 16:08:49 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to coolname's documentation!
+Welcome to MidlineIdentifier's documentation!
 ====================================

 .. toctree::